kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 receives.
 Payload of the CRYPTO frame contained in the resent Initial packets MUST be identical to that of the Initial packet that triggered the retry.

-The client MUST send at least one Initial packet containing one of the tokens that it received when it does not receive a valid Initial packet before the handshake timeout.
+The client SHOULD send at least one Initial packet containing one of the tokens that it received when it does not receive a valid Initial packet before the handshake timeout.